Study Human Bones

 * Denotes quiz that day, following practical

-The workshop runs from July 14th to 25th.
+The workshop runs from July 21st to August 1st (please note that this block is now full) and August 24th to September 6th.
 The contribution to participate is 500EUR.
 The final deadline for applications is May 15th and those who apply will find out if they have been successful within two days of their application.
 Please consider that places are very limited, therefore we encourage you to submit your application earlier rather than later.

 The application process is easy and straightforward.
 Please follow this link and complete the electronic application.